- Liturgical Ministries

 The Catholic Women’s League of Canada is a national organization rooted in Gospel values calling its members to holiness through service to the people of God.
 The League is actively involved in our Parish and the wider community of our City.

 The ladies of the League are involved in many programs and ministries of our Parish.
-Some of the highlights are: assisting as liturgical ministers; encouraging our children and youth; providing fellowship opportunities with bazaars; as well as providing spiritual formation for its members.
+Some of the highlights are: assisting as liturgical ministers; encouraging our children and youth; providing fellowship through our projects and gatherings; as well as providing spiritual formation for its members.
 The ladies of the League are also major advocates to resolve issues of interest to Catholic women taking them to local, provincial or federal governments for action.

 Any Catholic woman who is 18 years of age is welcome to join this sisterhood.
 Every member of the Catholic Women’s League can answer your questions about joining the League.